-by Dr. Alka Tripathy-Lang
+by Dr. Alka Tripathy-Lang and Dr. Wendy Bohon

 The sun shines.
 Warmed air rises.
 Cool air rushes in to fill the space left behind.
 Everything shifts imperceptibly under this new atmospheric pressure, which is the pressure exerted by air on the world.
 Carefully leveled seismometers, tasked with monitoring earthquakes, explosions, and other earth-shaking phenomena, shelter from direct effects of these pressure changes via creative engineering.
 However, the ground itself can tilt ever so slightly, but just enough to thwart measurements of waves with a period greater than 10 seconds — long-period seismic data.

 Seismic stations typically measure waves in three directions — up-down, north-south and east-west.
 The north-south and east-west sensors together comprise the horizontal component.
 For long-period seismic data, the vertical component reigns king.
 Because the horizontal component is more sensitive to tilting, such inclines caused by fluctuating atmospheric pressure can overwhelm the waves produced by large, distant earthquakes like normal modes and surface waves.
 Finding ways to rescue the signal from the noise would help scientists better calculate focal mechanisms of earthquakes, study the ocean’s tides, and illuminate the deep structures in our Earth.